lkrms/pretty-php/docs/Rules.md

 Changes to whitespace in non-constant strings are suppressed for:

-- nested siblings
+- inner siblings
-- every descendant of square brackets that are nested siblings
+- every token between square brackets

 The latter is necessary because strings like `"$foo[0]"` and `"$foo[$bar]"` are unparseable if there is any whitespace between the brackets.